kevindelorme/Valmod-Expansion/README.md

 Valmod - French Frog MOD Edition Pack

 This is a fork of the Valmod Pack - Expansion Edition.
+This mod is installed on one of my 7 Days To Die dedicated servers.
 1. New classes : (OK)
- - Spy (ok, but the class perks may be adjusted),
+ - Spy (OK),
- - Farmer (ok, but the class perks may be adjusted),
+ - Farmer (OK),
  - Others (example : Thug, Nudist, etc...).
 2. New challenges : (NOK, in progress)
  - New classes specifics challenges, (in progress)